chaoticva/chaoticva/README.md

 # 💫 About Me:
-My name is Kilian, I'm a Software Developer <br>and I am currently working on a cooking <br>blog and my very own Programming Language<br>
+My name is Kiana, I'm a Software Developer <br>and I am currently working on a cooking <br>blog and my very own Programming Language<br>
 [Portfolio](https://chaoticva.github.io)